COALA: Numerically Stable and Efficient Framework for Context-Aware Low-Rank Approximation: Experiments

 \subsection{Fine-Tuning}

+Training and fine-tuning models with specific constraints or regularization applied to the weights has proven to be an effective technique in recent years~\cite{LoRA,tsyganov2025matrixfreetwotoinfinityonetotwonorms}.
 Fine-tuning methods often utilizes the concept of low-rank matrix approximations for initialization, see PiSSA~\cite{PiSSA} and CorDA~\cite{CorDA} appraoches.
 We investigate the application of our method for initializing LoRA~\cite{LoRA} adapters and demonstrate its advantages.
 The following proposition unifies these methods and also leads to a new method for $\alpha=1$. \begin{prop} The solution to the optimization problem

 for an arbitrary $\alpha \geq 0$, $\alpha \in \mathbb{Z}$, is given by the formula:

 and $U_r$ consists of the first $r$ columns of the matrix $U$. \end{prop} \begin{proof} Note, that